 Our HMO Licensing schemes aim to help ensure safe, well-managed private rented accommodation for our residents.

-The consultation on proposals for two new licensing schemes for private rented housing in the city has now closed, We're working through the feedback and a report will go to the Housing & New Homes Committee in November 2017.
+Following consultation in the summer, the introduction of two new licensing schemes for private rented housing in the city was agreed at the Housing & New Homes Committee on 15 November 2017.

 General information about HMOs